stormpath/stormpath-documentation/source/005_auth_n.rst

 - Enable Google Login for your Google application

-- Retrieve your OAuth Credentials (Client ID and Secret) for your Google application
+- Retrieve the OAuth Credentials (Client ID and Secret) for your Google application

 - Add your application's redirect URL, which is the URL the user will be returned to after successful authentication.

 .. note::

-	Be sure to only enter the Redirect URL you’re currently using.
-So, if you’re running your app in development mode, set it to your local URL, and if you’re running your app in production mode, set it to your production URL
+	Be sure to only enter the Redirect URL you are currently using.
+So, if you are running your app in development mode, set it to your local URL, and if you're running your app in production mode, set it to your production URL.

 For more information, please see the `Google OAuth 2.0 documentation <https://developers.google.com/identity/protocols/OAuth2>`_.